 The 3D Ultrasound and Prostate Biopsy

 - On the day of your scheduled appointment, one of Chesapeake Urology’s specially-trained urologists will perform the 3D ultrasound to build a live image of your prostate.

 - Once the image of the prostate is built, your urologist will overlay or merge your previous MRI onto the live 3D ultrasound image.
 This creates an enhanced 3D map of the prostate for dramatically improved visualization of the gland, allowing your urologist to determine the exact location of potential tumors.

-- You will be given IV sedation anesthesia for your utmost comfort.
+- You will be given either local anesthesia, minimal sedation, or IV sedation for your utmost comfort.